JB395/Bits-to-Target-and-Difficulty/README.md

 null
 ```

 qtum-cli returns no response, but you can check with `getwalletinfo` for "unlocked_until": 0 and check the padlock icon on qtum-qt.

 ### walletpassphrase "passphrase" timeout ( true )

 Unlock an encrypted wallet for transactions which require use of a private key, such as sending coins, staking, or exporting private keys.
 Timeout gives the time in seconds to unlock and the optional Boolean “true” allows unlocking for staking only.
-If you should happen to copy the passphrase from a word processor (highly discouraged) and somehow use “smart quotes” in the command it will always fail.

 This command would unlock the wallet for 10 minutes:

 ```